stephanlamoureux/blog/posts/wsl-git-config.md

 My two assumptions for this are that you have Windows 10/11 and WSL already installed.

+_The terminal commands used are based off of Ubuntu/Debian based Linux distributions._

 ## 📝 Git Config

 Git should come pre-installed on most, if not all of the WSL Linux distributions.
 To ensure you have the latest version, use the following command in an Ubuntu or Debian based distro: